 - Network Setup: Choose STA mode, enter your WiFi network name (SSID) and password.
 Set a static IP so it doesn’t change later, then save and reboot.

-- Match Serial Parameters: This is where most bridges fail.
+- Match Serial Parameters: This is where most bridges fail (Baud rate, Data bits, Parity).

 Don’t let mismatched baud rates or missing termination resistors ruin your setup.
-Download our 1-page offline checklist to verify your parameters before you power up.
+Download our offline field guide to troubleshoot ghost timeouts and verify parameters before powering up on a live factory floor.

 Phantom Disconnects: Why Your Module’s “Green Light” is Lying